 How to apply:

-Send in a completed application and Resume/CV to firstname.lastname@example.org.
+Fill out an online application.
 If there is a team that matches well with your background, we will contact you to discuss the next steps.
-If you haven’t heard back from us in a reasonable and timely manner, feel free to reach back out.
+If you haven’t heard back from us in a reasonable and timely manner, feel free to reach out at firstname.lastname@example.org.
 Additional forms will be required to be completed and processed before placement in country or on a team will be considered.

 - Volunteer Application